php-dev-br/laravel-doc-pt-br/extending.md

 <a name="managers-and-factories"></a>
 ## Managers & Factories

 Laravel has several `Manager` classes that manage the creation of driver-based components.
 These include the cache, session, authentication, and queue components.
 The manager class is responsible for creating a particular driver implementation based on the application's configuration.
-For example, the `CacheManager` class can create APC, Memcached, File, and various other implementations of cache drivers.
+For example, the `CacheManager` class can create APC, Memcached, Native, and various other implementations of cache drivers.

 Each of these managers includes an `extend` method which may be used to easily inject new driver resolution functionality into the manager.
 We'll cover each of these managers below, with examples of how to inject custom driver support into each of them.

 > **Note:** Take a moment to explore the various `Manager` classes that ship with Laravel, such as the `CacheManager` and `SessionManager`.
 Reading through these classes will give you a more thorough understanding of how Laravel works under the hood.
 All manager classes extend the `Illuminate\Support\Manager` base class, which provides some helpful, common functionality for each manager.

-<a name="where-to-extend"></a>
-## Where To Extend

-This documentation covers how to extend a variety of Laravel's components, but you may be wondering where to place your extension code.
-Like most other bootstrapping code, you are free to place some extensions in your `start` files.
-Cache and Auth extensions are good candidates for this approach.
-Other extensions, like `Session`, must be placed in the `register` method of a service provider since they are needed very early in the request life-cycle.

 <a name="cache"></a>
 ## Cache